-The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey (as of January 1, 2020), New York, Rhode Island, and Vermont to cap CO2 emissions from power generation facilities.88
+The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey (as of January 1, 2020), New York, Rhode Island, and Vermont to cap CO2 emissions from power generation facilities.96

-Delaware and Maryland are the only PJM states that were members of RGGI in 2019.
-New Jersey, a founding member of RGGI, opted out in 2011 but rejoined RGGI in 2020.89 Other PJM states have expressed interest in joining RGGI.
-The Virginia Air Pollution Control Board approved a regulation that would allow Virginia to join RGGI on January 1, 2021.90 Virginia's RGGI rules were finalized in July 2020 and Virginia will begin participating in RGGI on January 1, 2021.91 Pennsylvania Governor Tom Wolf issued an executive order on October 3, 2019, directing the Pennsylvania Department of Environmental
+Delaware, Maryland and New Jersey are the only PJM states that were members of RGGI in 2020.
+New Jersey, a founding member of RGGI, opted out in 2011 but rejoined RGGI in 2020.97 Other PJM states have expressed interest in joining RGGI.
+Virginia's RGGI rules were finalized in July 2020 and Virginia will begin participating in RGGI on January 1, 2021.98 Pennsylvania Governor Tom Wolf issued an executive order on October 3, 2019, directing Pennsylvania Department of Environmental Protection (DEP) to develop a proposal to limit carbon emissions from fossil fuel generators that is consistent with RGGI.99 The Pennsylvania Environmental Quality Board (EQB), on September 15, 2020, approved a draft regulation developed by the Pennsylvania Department of Environmental Protection (DEP) that governs Pennsylvania's entry into RGGI in 2022.
+The draft regulation will be subject to public comment and then the DEP will hold a series of hearings prior to submitting a final regulation to the EQB.100 The order also directs DEP to "engage with PJM Interconnection to promote the integration of this program in a manner that preserves orderly and competitive economic dispatch within PJM and minimizes emissions leakage."

-86 See Dominion Energy, Inc., et al., SEC Form 10-Q (Quarter ending June 30, 2020).
-87
+94 See Dominion Energy, Inc., et al., SEC Form 10-Q (Quarter ending June 30, 2020).